-Our vision is to create a world where every person has the ability to make meaningful choices to improve his or her life in a lasting way.
+Our vision is to create a world where every person has the ability to make meaningful choices to improve their life in a lasting way.

 “The vision that Jake and his team have to extend meaningful choices to millions living in extreme poverty has inspired us.
 We believe that Jake’s leadership and his heart for those without daily bread is a clarion call for action that we must answer.
 We are with Nuru in the fight to end extreme poverty.”